BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 ## Advantages

-- The script has a configuration file that allows for more advanced customization of its behavior.
+- Includes a configuration file for advanced customization.
-- You can use the script without a modded video game or cracked program.
+- Works without requiring a modded video game or cracked program.
-- The script is entirely **FREE TO USE** and **OPEN SOURCE**.
+- Completely **FREE TO USE** and **OPEN SOURCE**.

 ## Officially Supported Video Games